a5482pick/Simple-Maven-JUnit-Test-Example/README.md

 ...this should list JUnit version, processing time and say 'OK'.

-When using the command line, the compiled classes are stored in the same directories as their source files. &nbsp; If you want to avoid requiring _import src.main.java.org.s.m.*;_ in SummationTest.java, put SummationTest.java in the same folder as Summation.java, and give both files the same package declaration.  &nbsp;Then adjust the paths in the terminal commands accordingly.
+When using the command line, the compiled classes are stored in the same directories as their source files. &nbsp; If you want to avoid requiring _import src.main.java.org.s.m.*;_ in _SummationTest.java_, put _SummationTest.java_ in the same folder as _Summation.java_, and give both files the same package declaration.  &nbsp;Then adjust the paths in the terminal commands accordingly.